tamarpinder/plpbahamas/README.md

 # PLP Mobile Application

-A modern mobile application for the Progressive Liberal Party (PLP) of the Bahamas, built with React + Vite frontend and Flask backend.
+A modern mobile application prototype for the Progressive Liberal Party (PLP) of the Bahamas, built with React + Vite frontend and mock data services.

 ## Project Structure